vgarvardt/gue/README.md

 ## Testing

-Linter and tests are running for every Pul Request, but it is possible to run linter and tests locally using `docker` and `make`.
+Linter and tests are running for every Pull Request, but it is possible to run linter and tests locally using `docker` and `make`.

 Run linter: `make link`.
 This command runs liner in docker container with the project